AdebolaShelby/sql/README.md

     ## Output
     ![alt text](images/image-40.png)

-* Create a report for all orders placed in the current year.
+* Generate a report for all orders that have been placed this year.

     ## Query
     ![alt text](images/image-41.png)